 Go into the wonderful world of the computer processor.
 The student designs processors based on Boolean logic and observes its functioning based on code we feed it.
-We get a feeling for the language the processor understands based on creating assembly code.
-The design follows the new RISC-V conventions.
+We get a feeling for the language the processor understands based on creating assembler code.

-The English of the student is promoted due to interacting in the team work and discussions and presentations.
-The assessment of the course is done in a continuous way by providing 7 small tests evaluating each part after it is finished.
-Moreover, handed in assignments in the GUAC system are assessed.
-Those assignments are directly used in the individual evaluations.
+The English of the student is promoted due to interacting in the teamwork and discussions.
+The assessment of the course is done in a continuous way by providing 6-10 small tests evaluating each part after it is finished.
+The handed in work of assignments during the course are directly used in the tests.

-Dr. Eligius M.T.
+Lecturer Dr. Eligius M.T.
 Hendrix eligius@uma.es https://sites.google.com/site/eligiushendrix/ Room 2.116D (Escuela de Ingenierías)